-The client tools channel provided by spacewalk-common-channels is sourced from Uyuni and not from SUSE.
+The client tools channel provided by spacewalk-common-channels is sourced from {uyuni} and not from {suse}.

 The AppStream repository provides modular packages.
-This results in the Uyuni WebUI showing incorrect package information.
-You cannot perform package operations such as installing or upgrading directly from modular repositories using the WebUI or API.
+This results in the Uyuni {webui} showing incorrect package information.
+You cannot perform package operations such as installing or upgrading directly from modular repositories using the {webui} or API.

 You can use the AppStream filter with content lifecycle management (CLM) to transform modular repositories into regular repositories.
+Make sure to include python:3.6 using an AppStream filter if you want to use spacecmd on the clients.

 Alternatively, you can use Salt states to manage modular packages on Salt clients, or use the dnf command on the client.
 For more information about CLM, see [Administration > Content-lifecycle >].

-- 1. In the Uyuni WebUI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
+- 1. In the Uyuni {webui}, navigate to menu:Software[Manage > Channels], then click the channel associated to the repository. - 2.
 Navigate to the Repositories tab, then click Sync and check Sync Status.